 VALUE: Depends on the list type:

-List with edit box: Text entered by the user.
+Simple list with edit box: Text entered by the user.

 Simple list: Integer number representing the selected element in the list (begins at 1).
 It can be zero if there is no selected item.